-Warfare is often very difficult to demonstrate from archaeological remains, depending on skeletal evidence of trauma, construction of defences, concentrations of weapons suggesting the aftermath of a battle, depictions of what is interpreted as war-like activities and distinctive local weaponry.
+Warfare is often very difficult to demonstrate from archaeological remains this depends on skeletal evidence of trauma, construction of defences, concentrations of weapons suggesting the aftermath of a battle, depictions of what is interpreted as war-like activities and distinctive local weaponry.
 But without written documentation, it is still not possible to conclusively attribute the evidence to warfare (ScARF Bronze Age section 5.3).
 Non-physical violence is virtually impossible to document in the archaeological record.

 Many conflicts have arisen as reaction to migration.
 Both now and in the historical past, migrants are often not welcomed.
-Should we expect, therefore, that with the evidence from aDNA and stable isotopes for incomers we ought to expect to see evidence for violence?
-The relationships of incomers, in the early Neolithic, Bronze Age, Viking period and medieval period still remains to be fleshed out in the archaeological record, hampered by the incomplete data.
+Should we expect, therefore, that with the evidence from aDNA and stable isotopes for incoming people we ought to expect to see evidence of violence?
+The relationships of incoming people, in the Early Neolithic, Bronze Age, Viking period and medieval period still remains to be fleshed out in the archaeological record as it is hampered by the incomplete data.
 Even in the historical period, however, we must remember that history is often written by the victors.

-The historical period also provides many examples of conflicts large and small, including the extension of lowland Scottish crown authority in the medieval period, clan warfare, battles taking place during English invasions, the 17th century civil wars and of course the Jacobite battles (see Chapter 10.8).
+The historical period also provides many examples of conflicts large and small, including the extension of lowland Scottish crown authority in the medieval period, clan warfare, battles taking place during English invasions, the 17th-century civil wars and of course the Jacobite risings (see Chapter 10.8).
 Landscape and topography are important factors within conflict archaeology.

-Military and engagement warfare can be shown to have influenced social change and how people lived their lives in the post-medieval period (MacKillop 2002; 2012), and likely applies to earlier periods as well.
+Military and engagement warfare can be shown to have influenced social change, including how people lived their lives in the post-medieval period (MacKillop 2002; 2012); this likely applies to earlier periods as well.